CyVerse-learning-materials/dnasubway_guide/docs/step7.md

          -   **quality_filter: minimum quality**: 20
          -   **quality_filter: minimum quality**: 50

-3. Once the job completes, click the \'View\' link to view a generated FastQC report.
+3. Once the job completes, click the 'View' link to view a generated FastQC report.
 4. Since you may trim reads multiple times to achieve the desired quality of data record the job IDs (e.g. fx####) that you wish to use in the subsequent steps.

 ------------------------------------------------------------------------